Welcome to our 11+ blog titled, What’s the percentage pass mark for 11 plus?

 As a lot of research suggests, our thoughts about whether intelligence is fixed or malleable have a great influence on our educational path and subsequently our results.
 A belief in the more malleable nature of intelligence is associated with positive educational outcomes.
 If you believe your effort can make a difference, you will see the value in working harder, recovering and persevering through setbacks as well as choosing challenging goals.

 A fixed view of intelligence means more negative longer-term outcomes.
 With a fixed view of intelligence, failure becomes personal and insurmountable.
-However, the 11+ promotes a very fixed view of intelligence.
+However, 11+ promotes a very fixed view of intelligence.